AlMonther9/AlMonther9/README.md

 ![my pfp](https://github.com/user-attachments/assets/c78393a8-dc1e-4c86-8fb3-ed5751bbc21b)

-# Hello, I'm AlMonther Abdulhafeez 👋
+# Hello, I'm AlMonther👋

 > *"Art, creativity, and the quest for beauty fuel my passion for technology."*

 I'm a **Front-End Developer** focused on **ReactJS, TailwindCSS, and Next.js**.
-I find inspiration in the world of art and design, much like the magical universes crafted by Studio Ghibli.
-My journey blends my love for software engineering with the intricate beauty of electrical engineering, which I am currently pursuing as a dual degree at **Al Azhar University**.
+I find inspiration in the world of art and design, My journey blends my love for software engineering with the intricate beauty of electrical engineering, which I am currently pursuing as a dual degree at **Al Azhar University**.

-I thrive in creating seamless, artistic user experiences on the web while balancing my passion for **AI**, **Robotics**, and **Machine Learning**.
+I thrive in creating seamless, artistic user experiences on the web while balancing my passion for **AI**, **Robotics**, **Machine Learning** and **Automation**.

 ---